Structural Liveness of Conservative Petri Nets: Abstract

 \section{Abstract}

 We show that the EXPSPACE-hardness result for structural liveness of Petri nets [Jan\v{c}ar and Purser, 2019] holds even for a~simple subclass of conservative nets.
-As the main result we then show that for structurally live conservative nets the values of the least live markings are at most double exponential in the size of the nets, which entails the EXPSPACE-completeness of structural liveness for conservative Petri nets; the complexity of the general case remains unclear.
-As a~proof ingredient with a potential of wider applicability, we present an extension of the known results bounding the smallest integer solutions of boolean combinations of linear (in)equations and divisibility constraints.
+As our main result, we prove that for structurally live conservative nets, the values of the minimal live markings are at most doubly exponential in the size of the net.
+This implies the EXPSPACE-completeness of structural liveness for conservative Petri nets.
+The result also applies to structurally bounded Petri nets, whereas the complexity of the general case remains open.